Cold Days: Plot summary

 In trying to figure out how to proceed, Harry consults with many magical powers, including Donar Vadderung, Lily, Titania, the Faerie Mothers, and Rashid.
 Harry learns that Outsiders are constantly attempting to get past the Outer Gates, which are defended by the Winter Fae.
 He discovers that Outsiders are behind his present troubles, and that an Outsider infiltrator named Nemesis has been behind many challenges faced by Harry and by the world in general for many years.
 He also figures out that the ritual that will be used to destroy Demonreach will be performed at the island itself at some point in the near future.

 While preparing for the assault against the hundreds of Outsiders attacking Demonreach, Harry is chased and attacked by the Wild Hunt.
 With Karrin Murphy's assistance, he is able to evade the Hunt temporarily, and after shooting the Erlking, he takes command of the Hunt and leads it against the Outsiders.
 With the reinforcement of the Hunt, Harry is able to disrupt the ritual and repel the Outsider attack.

 Harry and his friends head for the top of the island, where they find Lily and Maeve magically assaulting Demonreach.
 Harry, having determined that Maeve has been corrupted by the Nemesis, attacks Maeve.
 She defeats him soundly but he is rescued by his friends.
 Harry, out of options, summons Mab, who appears and confronts Maeve.
-Maeve refuses to yield to her mother and shoots and kills Lily, resulting in the mantle of the Summer Lady passing to Sarissa.
-Murphy then shoots Maeve, resulting in the mantle of the Winter Lady passing to Molly.
+Maeve refuses to yield to her mother and shoots and kills Lily, and is then shot and killed by Murphy in turn.
+The mantles of the Summer and Winter Ladies pass respectively to Sarissa and Molly, and Mab departs with both of them to begin training them in their new duties.

 Harry decides to remain on the island for the time being so that he can learn more about it and establish a new base of operations, and takes a branch from its oldest oak tree to use in making a new staff.